Alcohol, Drug, and Addiction Partial Hospital Program

 Olivera J. Bogunovic, MD, Medical Director

-Dr. Bogunovic is also the medical director of Ambulatory Services for the Center of Excellence in Alcohol, Drugs, and Addiction.
+Dr. Bogunovic is also the medical director of Ambulatory Services for the Division of Alcohol, Drugs, and Addiction.
 Her primary areas of clinical innovation are in developing effective treatments for benzodiazepine use disorders and developing novel treatments for elderly patients with substance use disorders.
 In addition to clinical and administrative roles, Dr. Bogunovic also teaches medical students and residents and addiction and geriatric fellows.

 Staff and Associates